BACK TO INDEX

 For distributed systems with a cyclic interconnection structure, a global stability result is shown to hold if the secant criterion is satisfied.

 4. D. Angeli, P. de Leenheer, and E.D.
 Sontag.
 On the structural monotonicity of chemical reaction networks.
 In Proc.
 IEEE Conf.
 Decision and Control, San Diego, Dec.
 2006, pages 7-12, 2006.
 IEEE.
-[PDF] Keyword(s): monotone systems, systems biology, biochemical networks, nonlinear stability, dynamical systems.
+[PDF] Keyword(s): monotone systems, systems biology, reaction networks, nonlinear stability, dynamical systems.

 Abstract: